William Merrifield: First World War

 King George V presented Merrifield with a VC on 26 January 1919, in a ceremony at York Cottage in Sandringham.
 He returned to Canada a few months later and was discharged from the CEF.

 Merrifield was given a hero's welcome when he stepped off the train in Sault Ste.
 Marie on 9 May 1919.
 He was greeted by a band and a crowd of hundreds who had come to welcome the city's only recipient of the Victoria Cross.
 This was followed by a procession and two receptions.
-The local newspaper reported that "he returned the appreciative applause with a soldierly salute" and while he gave some remarks to school children, "like all gallant men he was loathe to take much credit to himself."
+The local newspaper reported that "he returned the appreciative applause with a soldierly salute" and while he gave some remarks to school children, "like all gallant men he was loath to take much credit to himself."